 The Gallagher Law Library at the University of Washington in Seattle can provide copies through its Copy & Send Service.

-The Los Angeles County Law Library can provide copies through its Document Delivery Service.
+The Los Angeles County Law Library can provide copies through its e-Delivery Service.

 The National Archives and Records Administration (NARA) website provides information on accessing and obtaining copies of court documents.
 The Clerk's Office or Library can assist you with finding the case name and case (docket) number.
 Once you have the case and docket numbers, contact Ninth Circuit Case Files (415-355-7810) to obtain the transfer, box, and location numbers.